mxleach/pacman/README.md

 ### checkPageBounds Function:
-This function needs the diresction, imageWidth, pos, and pageWidth to work
+This function needs the direction, imageWidth, pos, and pageWidth to work
 * direction: the current direction the images is moving to (0 or 1).
 * imageWidth: the width of the image in integer.
 * pos: the current position of the image in the document